awkena/panGenomeBreedr/docs/reference/pg_query_by_metadata.md

-# Query genotypes filtered by sample metadata attributes in the pangenome database.
+# Query genotypes filtered by sample metadata attributes (online)

 This function connects to the public panGenomeBreedr API to retrieve genotypes for a specific genomic region, but restricts the output to a